 Using certain brand names in the ad, sometimes by accident.
 While you can bid on most major brand names, that doesn’t mean you can use their name in your ad.

 For example, I can’t put Google Ads in the text, even though I’m certified by them for their advertising platform.
-I can only use Ads.
+I can only use Ads or their older version AdWords.

 If you’re an affiliate for a company whose name is trademarked, you can often run ads with the company name in it, provided you get the proper paperwork from the company.